*This post may contain affiliate links which won’t change your price but will share some commission.

 Pimsleur is also one of the few language courses that focuses heavily on correct pronunciation.
 This helps a lot when trying to remember new words in a foreign language.

 However Pimsleur courses also have their drawback.
-They're pretty expensive compared to other audio courses.
-They also tend to use highly formal language that is too respectful for most day to day situations.
+They tend to use highly formal language that is too respectful for most day to day situations.
 The courses are also sometimes criticized for teaching limited vocabulary.

 In this post you won’t find a description or commentary on Pimsleur’s method.
 The purpose of this article is to point a few unique things about Pimsleur’s Spanish courses and how they can help or hinder the Spanish learners who use them.